surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Skins can include TTF files for skin-specific fonts.
 See Tutorial 10
   - Deprecate Skin version 1
   - Surge has a virtual keyboard (on by default in standalone, off in plugin, in the menu)
-  - The 'audio engine unavailable' error messatges and screens are clearer
+  - The 'audio engine unavailable' behavior works; and the engine status overrides the VU meter
   - The 'file open' dialogs for patches and tunings remember your last directory
   - The standalone app has a number of keybindings
   - DoubleClick on a Macro opens the rename dialog